peaclab/MicroFaaS/README.md

 ### MicroFaaS with Custom Orchestrator (First Iteration)
 #### Worker Nodes
 - To setup the worker nodes for MicroFaaS, follow the instructions starting from [Requirements.](./README.md#Requirements)
-- Busybox filesystem for the worker nodes can be found [here.](https://github.com/peaclab/linux-initramfs)
+- Busybox filesystem for the worker nodes can be found [here.](https://github.com/peaclab/linux-initramfs) This repo does not need to be cloned by the user but can be done by running a bash script as instructed in the following sections.
-- Optimized Linux Kernel for MicroFaaS can be found [here.](https://github.com/peaclab/linux-minimal)
+- Optimized Linux Kernel for MicroFaaS can be found [here.](https://github.com/peaclab/linux-minimal) This repo does not need to be cloned by the user but can be done by running a bash script as instructed in the following sections.

+#### Orchestrator Node

 ### MicroFaaS with OpenFaaS (Second Iteration)
 #### Worker Nodes
 - To setup the worker nodes for MicroFaaS, follow the instructions starting from [Requirements](./README.md#Requirements).
-- Busybox filesystem for the worker nodes can be found [here.](https://github.com/peaclab/linux-initramfs)
+- Busybox filesystem for the worker nodes can be found [here.](https://github.com/peaclab/linux-initramfs) This repo does not need to be cloned by the user but can be done by running a bash script as instructed in the following sections.
-- Optimized Linux Kernel for MicroFaaS can be found [here.](https://github.com/peaclab/linux-minimal)
+- Optimized Linux Kernel for MicroFaaS can be found [here.](https://github.com/peaclab/linux-minimal) This repo does not need to be cloned by the user but can be done by running a bash script as instructed in the following sections.

+#### Orchestrator Node
+- The following [repo](https://github.com/peaclab/openfaas-microfaas/tree/master) provides all the necessary scripts to run MicroFaaS using the OpenFaaS API.

 ## Requirements